reedmusic/reedmusic.github.io/mt-induction2022/index.md

 title: Music Tech Induction 2022
 ---

-# Induction 2022
+# Tech Induction 2022

 We hope you enjoyed the Induction at SWCHS this year.
 Here is some extra information for getting started on the Music Technology course.

-Please get in touch with me at ereed-at-swchs.net
+Please get in touch with me at ereed-at-swchs.net if you have any questions.

 # Preparing for September

 These are the important things to get sorted before September:

-* Preparation work
+1. Preparation work
-* Headphones
+1. Headphones
-* Revision Guide
+1. Revision Guide

-## Preparation Work
+## 1. Preparation Work

 [Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Preparation.docx) to download the Preparation Work (you may need to right-click and Save As).
 Please bring this in September.
 Let me know if you have any questions.

-## Headphones
+## 2. Headphones

 You will need a good-quality pair of headphones.
 You do not need to spend a lot of money, but the headphones must be designed for studio use.

-These should be closed-back, circumaural, wired headphones (not wireless).
+These should be closed-back, circumaural (cover your ears entirely), wired headphones (not wireless, bluetooth,etc.).

 Here are some suggestions: